-Dry Skin / Keratosis Pilaris:
+Dry Skin & Keratosis Pilaris: CAUSES AND TREATMENTS

 Dry skin and keratosis pilaris are common.
 Dry skin can occur at any age and for many reasons.
 Keratosis pilaris is an inherited skin condition that develops in up to 40 percent of the population.
 Sometimes a dermatologist’s help is necessary to get relief from dry skin and keratosis pilaris.